How To Stop A Dog From Jumping On People and Furniture?

 Do you have a dog that jumps?
 Dog jumping up on people is more than just bad manners, it can be dangerous.
 Find out how to stop a dog from jumping up on people, furniture, and more.

-Your dog's bad jumping behavior can be annoying and embarrassing, not to mention, it can be dangerous.
+Your dog's bad jumping behaviour can be annoying and embarrassing, not to mention, it can be dangerous.
 If your dog jumps up on someone who is carrying something fragile, a small child, or a dog jumps on a person with a medical condition, it can easily damage or cause injury.

 In this post, we will discuss how to stop your dog from jumping on people coming into your home, strangers, and furniture.